imanollaconcha/FoodFacts_project/README.md

 5. The next step is to mix all data sets once we have done the previous match and clean the joins.
 6. The last steps are to export the final file (csv), import it in tableau and create the presentation.

-# In tableau we follow the next steps.
+# For tableau, we follow the next steps.
 1. We imported the previous created csv
 2. To define how much pollute each diet, we established a percentage of how much cereals, vegetables, dairy products, meat… each diet eat.
 3. The final result is a map, in which we can see how much different diets pollute worldwide or in each country.

-As a conclusion we can say that being vegetarian is the diet with less pollute worldwide.
+As a conclusion we can say that being **vegetarian** is the diet with less pollute worldwide.